 The Harvey Prize rewards excellence by recognizing breakthroughs in science and technology.
 The monetary Prize is a banner of recognition for men and women who have truly contributed to the progress of humanity.
 No less, however, the Prize is a source of inspiration.
 Serving as stimulus, the award urges scientists and scholars forward to further accomplishment.

 The Harvey Prize is awarded annually in a variety of disciplines within the categories of Science & Technology and Human Health.
 The Harvey Prize has also been awarded for Contribution to Peace in the Middle East.

 Harvey Prize winners are selected by a council of world-renowned scientists and experts in each field through a rigorous selection process.
 The Harvey Prize Council, comprised of the President of the Technion, one Vice-President, Dean of the Graduate School, two representatives of both the Israel National Academy of Science and the Technion Senate, reviews all nominations.
 The Council then makes recommendations, which are scrutinized by professional evaluation committees in the respective fields, and then to the Technion Senate Committee for Honorary Degrees and Prizes.
 Once the Harvey family and the American Technion Society (ATS) have been formally notified of the choice of finalists, the President of the Technion informs the awardees of their impending honor.

 Laureates are requested to come to the Technion – Israel Institute of Technology to receive their awards.
 While in Israel, recipients give lectures and meet with Israeli scientists, academicians, and leaders at Technion and other universities.
 Material from these lectures is published in a continuing library, the Harvey Prize Papers.

-- 5th Year One prize in Science and Technology; One prize for Outstanding Contribution to Peace in the Middle East or Outstanding Contribution to the Economy or Society
+Two prizes will be awarded in the year 2022-23, one in the field of Science and Technology and one for Outstanding Contribution to Peace in the Middle East, or for Outstanding Contribution to Economy or Society